-"My dearest E-----,
+"My dearest E---.

-"We received your letter with great pleasure and interest, for we cannot but feel this to be a great crisis in your life,-indeed, except in ordination, there can were, from boyhood to manhood, with all the increase of duties, responsibilities, and dangers, which that change involves.
+"We received your letter with great pleasure and interest, for we cannot but feel this to be a great crisis in your life,-indeed, except in ordination, there can scarcely be any greater.
+It is, in fact, emerging, as it were, from boyhood to manhood, with all the increase of duties, responsibilities, and dangers, which that change involves.
 It will be very desirable for you to endeavour to see your way, by God's help, upon all important points, before you go up to Oxford; so that you may have your mind ready made up as to the line you are to take, and the conduct you are to pursue, in all essential matters.
 I am persuaded that much depends, in such cases, on the first start; for what is easy, comparatively, at the outset, is very difficult afterwards, and may subject you to the charge of inconsistency.
 Be cautious, then, at first.
-Make no acquaintance, much less companions, incur no expense, commence no habit, which you will afterwards disapprove, and which it will require a great and irksome effort to get rid of.
-C'est le premier pas qui coûte !"
+Make no acquaintance, much less companions, incur no expense, commence no habit, which you will afterwards disapprove, and which it will require a great and irksome effort to get rid of. premier pas qui coûte!"
 The principle to keep in view is preparation for the sacred profession, the high and holy calling, upon which, if it please God, you hope, ere long, to enter.
-Let everything tend to that as to a centre, and then you cannot go very wrong.
-The question, 'Is this or that worthy of one who aspires to the sacred office of a Minister of Christ ?' will settle many difficulties, and resolve many doubts, and make many 'crooked things strait' in your mind.
+Let everything tend to that as to a centre, and then you cannot go very wrong. question, 'Is this or that worthy of one who aspires to the sacred office of a Minister of Christ?' will settle many difficulties, and resolve many doubts, and make many 'crooked things straight' in your mind.
 Accustom yourself to aim high, not merely in learning, but in the objects and ends you propose to yourself in life, and all with immediate reference to the life that will never end!
-God bless and keep you, my dearest E-----, is the fervent prayer of religion a restraint, when it was presented in the attractive garb which it wore at Haslar.
-A happier home could nowhere have been found, and never were lighter hearts, or brighter faces, than those which gathered on the lawn in the evening of the Midsummer holidays, or round the drawing-room table on a Christmas night.
+God bless and keep you, my dearest E-, is the fervent prayer of

-"Your affectionate and loving father, "W. E. PARRY."
+"Your affectionate and loving father, "W. E. Parry."